 Parliament is aiming to reduce carbon emissions in the UK.
 They want to cut the amount by 80% based on the quantities measured in 1990.
 The goal is to tackle climate change and also help the environment.

 Gas is bad for the environment for several reasons.
 Firstly it frees carbon when it is made.
-On top of this it releases a lot more when we burn it.
-There are much cleaner, greener alternatives.
+On top of this, it releases a lot more when we burn it.
+There are many cleaners, greener alternatives.

 At present, 5% of the energy we use to heat our homes in the UK originates from low carbon sources.
 The government would like to change this, encouraging people to choose other options rather than gas.

 Decarbonising your heating

 Many strategies of decarbonising heating exist, including central heating and boiler installation to replace old gas systems.
 Right now, Ofgem is trying to find which one is superior.